ofionnad/radiowinds/README.md

     Ensure that pytecplot is installed on your system.

 ### Author
-Written by Dualta O Fionnagain in Trinity College Dublin, 2018 MIT License
+Written by D&uacute;alta &Oacute; Fionnag&aacute;in in Trinity College Dublin, 2018 MIT License

 Email : ofionnad@tcd.ie